monyhar/monyhar/monyhar/docs/gpu/debugging_gpu_related_code.md

 ### Debugging in the GPU Process

-Given the multi-processness of chromium it can be hard to debug both sides.
+Given the multi-processness of monyhar it can be hard to debug both sides.
 Turning on all the logging and having a small test case is useful.
 One minor suggestion, if you have some idea where the bug is happening a call to some obscure gl function like `glHint()` can give you a place to catch a command